Does Not Apply to Commercial Genetic Testing Program effective 6/1/2018

 Chromosomal microarray analysis (CMA) of fetal or placental tissue has been proposed as a technique to evaluate the cause of isolated and recurrent early pregnancy loss and intrauterine fetal demise.
 The evaluation of recurrent and isolated miscarriages and intrauterine fetal demise may involve genetic testing of the products of conception.

-Chromosomal microarray analysis has the ability to identify submicroscopic genetic abnormalities too small for conventional karyotyping to detect.
+Chromosomal microarray analysis can identify submicroscopic genetic abnormalities too small for conventional karyotyping to detect.
 Because chromosomal microarray analysis does not require dividing cells, it may be useful in the evaluation of fetal demise, in which the culturing of macerated tissue is frequently unsuccessful.
 In addition, chromosomal microarray analysis is a standardized procedure that involves the use of computerized analysis, whereas karyotyping involves microscopic examination of stained chromosomes and may be more subjective and prone to human error.

 Chromosomal microarray analysis of products of conception (fetal tissue or placental tissue derived from the fetal genotype) for the evaluation of pregnancy loss is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)